-DOR is required to report annually to the Internal Revenue Service concerning compliance with record keeping, physical security, and systems security of the federal tax information maintained and utilized.
+- DOR is required to report annually to the Internal Revenue Service concerning compliance with record keeping, physical security, and systems security of the federal tax information maintained and utilized.
 On-site review by the IRS occurs every three years.
-Our last on-site review was December 2015.
-Their findings were very good for both technical and procedural safeguards.
+The next on-site review is scheduled for November 2018.
+The findings from the last review in 2015 were very good for both technical and procedural safeguards.
 Any failure of this review can result in IRS no longer providing federal tax information.
-Use of this information provides millions in state tax revenue each year.
-In FY2018, we will implement additional background checks and fingerprinting for the majority of DOR employees based on requirements from the IRS.

-- In June 2016, DOR contracted with a vendor to perform a System Vulnerability Scan and Penetration Testing.
+Use of this information provides millions in state tax revenue each year. - In 2018, DOR contracted with a vendor to perform a System Vulnerability Scan and Penetration Testing.
 Our overall security posture was rated as good, but that does not mean there wasn't room for improvement.
 We will remedy the issues identified and continue to have this type of test performed yearly.

-We did not conduct a similar scan in FY2017 due to budgetary constraints. - IFTA (International Fuel Tax Agreement) and IRP (International Registration Plan) audits DOR on five-year cycles for our compliance with the agreements.
+- IFTA (International Fuel Tax Agreement) and IRP (International Registration Plan) audits DOR on five-year cycles for our compliance with the agreements.
 Both organizations perform comprehensive program reviews of DOR's performance with regard to Clearinghouse reporting, registration compliance, refusing/canceling credentials, and taxpayer audit requirements.
 Failure to meet mandatory targets can result in sanctions, including withholding Federal Highway Trust Funds. - The Federation of Tax Administrators Performance Measurements Benchmarking project works to define and evaluate best practices of tax agencies.
 DOR routinely participates and utilizes this valuable information. - The Office of the State Auditor performs an annual financial audit of accounting records and tax administration processes for agency performance with regard to internal controls, financial disclosure, and Mississippi law.
-Additionally, OSA performs an information system audit and a security and contingency planning audit related to DOR performance regarding access and use of its information systems and security of data. - The Mississippi Department of Information Technology Systems requires DOR to follow the Enterprise Security Plan and submit an Information Technology Plan annually. - The Mississippi Department of Finance requires GAAP reporting for the annual Mississippi Comprehensive Annual Financial Report (CAFR) and Office of Financial Management requires the annual Internal Control Risk Assessment which is a comprehensive review of transaction controls and process controls throughout the agency.
+Additionally, OSA performs an information system audit and a security and contingency planning audit related to DOR performance regarding access and use of its information systems and security of data.
+In FY2018, OSA also performed a compliance audit. - The Mississippi Department of Information Technology Systems requires DOR to follow the Enterprise Security Plan and submit an Information Technology Plan annually. - The Mississippi Department of Finance requires GAAP reporting for the annual Mississippi Comprehensive Annual Financial Report (CAFR) and Office of Financial Management requires the annual Internal Control Risk Assessment which is a comprehensive review of transaction controls and process controls throughout the agency.